prebid/prebid.github.io/dev-docs/bidders/yieldmo.md

 ---

 # Registration
-## In order to use Yieldmo adapter please reach out to your Yieldmo account's person or support@yieldmo.com for more information.
+### Note: In order to use Yieldmo adapter please reach out to your Yieldmo account's person or support@yieldmo.com for more information.
 <br/>
 ### Bid Params